SwedbankPay/developer.swedbankpay.com/_includes/payment-order-unscheduled.md

 order to charge the same card at a later time.
 They are done by the merchant without the cardholder being present.

-`unscheduled purchase`s differ from `recur` as they are not meant to be recurring, but occur as singular transactions.
-Examples of this can be car rental companies charging the payer's card for toll road expenses after the rental period.

 {:.code-view-header}
 **Request**